-Scope of Responsibility 91 Mid and West Wales Fire and Rescue Authority's Governance Arrangements 92 Mid and West Wales Fire and Rescue Authority's Governance Framework 94 Mid and West Wales Fire and Rescue Authority Governance Assurances for 2022/23 95 Principle A: Behaving with integrity, demonstrating strong commitment to ethic values, and respecting the rule of law.
-New Chief Fire Officer and Executive Leadership Team 95 Core Values 95 The Constitution 96 The Monitoring Officer and Section 151 Officer 97 Principle B: Ensuring openness and comprehensive stakeholder engagement.
-97 Effective Communication, Consultation and Engagement 97 Corporate Budget Planning with Fire Authority Members and Constituent Local Aut horities 98 Stop, Start and Continue Survey and Cultural Audit 98 Principle C: Defining outcomes in terms of sustainable, economic, social, and environmental benefits.
-99 Our commitment to the Well-being of Future Generation's Act (Wales) 2015 99 Procurement Strategy 99 Medium Term Financial Planning 99 Principle D: Determining the interventions necessary to optimise the achievem the intended outcomes.
-Principle E: Developing the entity's capacity, including the capability of its lead and the individuals within it • Our People 101 Principle F: Managing risks and performance through robust internal control as public financial management Risk Management Financial Management 102 Principle G: Implementing good practices in transparency, reporting, and audit deliver effective accountability.
-Review of whistleblowing Procedure Opinion on the level of assurance that the governance arrangements can prove Review of Effectiveness Internal Audit External Audit Strategic and Service Director Assurances

-Governance issues to be addressed in 2023/24 107 The Governance Statement 108 Appendix 1: Updates on outstanding actions from previous years 109 Appendix 2: Governance issues to be addressed in 2023/24 117
+Scope of Responsibility 91 Mid and West Wales Fire and Rescue Authority's Governance Arrangements 92 Mid and West Wales Fire and Rescue Authority's Governance Framework 94 Mid and West Wales Fire and Rescue Authority Governance Assurances for 2023/24 95 Principle A: Behaving with integrity, demonstrating strong commitment to ethical values, ar respecting the rule of law Principle B: Ensuring openness and comprehensive stakeholder engagement 98 Principle C: Defining outcomes in terms of sustainable, economic, social, and environment benefits.
+Principle D: Determining the interventions necessary to optimise the achievement of the intended outcomes.
+102 Principle E: Developing the entity's capacity, including the capability of its leadership and the individuals within it Principle F: Managing risks and performance through robust internal control and strong pul Principle G: Implementing good practices in transparency, reporting, and audit to deliver effective accountability.
+104 Opinion on the level of assurance that the governance arrangements can provide 104 Governance issues to be addressed in 2024/25 108 Updates on outstanding actions from previous years (as per AGS 2022/23) 109 2024/25 Action Plan 118 The Governance Statement 121

 This Statement has been prepared in accordance with guidance produced by the Chartered Institute of Public Finance and Accountancy (CIPFA) and the Society of Local Authority Chief Executives (SOLACE), the 'Delivering Good Governance in Local Government Framework' 2016.
-This Annual Governance Statement explains how the Authority has complied with the framework and its seven core principles of good governance to ensure that resources are directed in accordance with agreed policy and priorities.
+This Annual Governance Statement explains how the Authority has complied with the framework and its seven core principles of good governance to ensure that resources are directed in accordance with agreed policies and priorities.